ge419/parkinGait-ios/README.md

 #### 3.2.4 Limitations
 - Integration-based step length is prone to drift: Small sensor noise accumulates over time, leading to inaccurate distance estimation.
 Since this algorithm relies entirely on integration to calculate step length, the test results have high variance.
 - Too much fixed variables to consider: Migrating from a custom-made device to a smartphone caused problems since the fixed values used in the original algorithm did not work with the iOS application.
 For example, threshold values for distance, acceleration, and gyroscope had to be adjusted.
 There was no specific trend in step length calculation when multiple different values were used for thresholds.
 ZVU also requires threshold values that need adjustment.
-- Test results:

 #### 3.2.5 Suggestion
-- Test the previous team's algorithm with their device.
+- Test the previous team's algorithm with their device and compare the results.
+- The previous team used a filter called AHRS filter, which was not implemented for this algorithm.
+Creating a separate library/package and testing AHRS filter for iOS devices may help improve step length calculation results.
+- Test results: proved to be effective in terms of step detection when user takes a relatively slow step, but moving their foot fast when walking.
+This behavior maximizes the difference in acceleration magnitude between when a foot is stable on gound waiting for the other foot to move and when a foot is moving airborne to take a step.
+Such movement suits well with the design of this algorithm that uses fixed threshold for step detection.

 ### 3.3 Acceleration Magnitude
 This algorithm detects steps and estimates step length by analyzing the magnitude of acceleration and using a positive-negative acceleration spark detection method.
 It leverages integral-based motion tracking and gravity compensation while storing motion data for further analysis.
 Unlike previous implementations, it explicitly tracks step timing and applies low-pass filtering for smoother acceleration signals.
+Corresponds to **Acceleration Magnitude** in the application.

 #### 3.3.1 Step Detection and Step Length Calculation
 - The algorithm first extracts gravity components from the quaternion orientation to remove static gravity effects from raw acceleration data.